spxctr00m/Metis-Cipher-Session-Q1-2025/week-2-projects/Abraham-Enoma/part1-tuesday/verification.md

 ## Confirm Verification on Metis

-Go to your [Metis Testnet Explorer](https://sepolia-explorer.metisdevops.link/) and paste the contract address into the search bar.
+Go to your [Metis Block Explorer](https://sepolia-explorer.metisdevops.link/) and paste the contract address into the search bar.

 ![Metis Sepolia explorer searchbar](./assets/testnet-1.png)